Bienvenid@ a la nueva Web :: si estás registrado entra aquí

 An engagement with society

-In applying their experience of Buddhism to their lives, people in the FWBO have developed living and working structures which together are creating a new society.
+In applying their experience of Buddhism to their lives, people in Triratna have developed living and working structures which together are creating a new society.

-In this way the FWBO is creating a New Society that is a radical alternative to mainstream society.
-All members of the Western Buddhist Order and others in the FWBO try to make their lives based on generosity rather than materialism; on contentment rather than acquisitiveness and distraction; and on simplicity rather than busy-ness.
+In this way the Triratna community is creating a New Society that is a radical alternative to mainstream society.
+The heart of the the Triratna community is the Triratna Buddhist Order (previously called WBO).
+Members of the Order try to make their lives based on generosity rather than materialism; on contentment rather than acquisitiveness and distraction; and on simplicity rather than busy-ness.

 See the following sites